 - Nowadays there is an entire branch of archaeology dedicated to fabricate and use replics of ancient tools just to determine what the heck were they used for.
 It has helped greatly to understand prehistoric lithic industries, though there are still items of unclear function, such as the palaeolithic "sceptres" found in many places.

-- Heron Alexandrinus (10-70 AD) made (supposedly first): steam turbine — ages before the piston steam engine that first got on trains and boats; several self-regulating feedback control systems — precursors of things like the regulator which made possible the steam engine (and again) as we know it; and a slot-machine — drop a coin, get a drink.
+- Heron Alexandrinus (10-70 AD) made (supposedly first): steam turbine — ages before the piston steam engine that first got on trains and boats; several self-regulating feedback control systems — precursors of things like the regulator which made possible the steam engine (and again) as today know it; and a vending-machine — drop a coin, get a drink.

 - Heron also described earlier (attributed to Archimedes) inventions, including an odometer, both in taximeter and naval log variants.